mabdulhadisrk/Air-Harmonizer/README.md

 ### Start-up Default

-A voice prompt will play after 2 seconds to introduce you the project.
+A voice prompt will play after 2 seconds to introduce you to the project.
 Show your hands to the webcam and start playing.

 Press **Q** to quit.